IFS Graduate Research Fellowship Program

 PROPOSAL REVIEW CRITERIA

-An independent council will review all complete applications based on the following eight review criteria, described below by the general questions that they address.
+An independent council will review all complete applications based on the following ten review criteria, described below by the general questions that they address.
 Each criterion will be scored on a scale of 1 to 4 (with 4 representing “effectively addressed”).

 - Significance of Study: How will the study address questions of importance regarding the role that IFS plays in healing, fostering health, advancing well-being, achieving better interactions between individuals, promoting organizational effectiveness, etc.?
 How broad is its intended impact in terms of applications?
 What larger questions will this study generate, to be addressed in future research?

 - Timeliness of Study: How timely is this research study in terms of topic, tools, or questions asked vis-à-vis research developments or regional/national trends?
+Where does this topic fit in with contemporary trends, advancements and controversies in its field?

 - Intellectual Merit: Is the proposed model, strategy or methodology sound and consistent with the basic disciplinary guidelines for quality and thoroughness?
 Are the proposed methods and projected outcomes well aligned with the specific aims of the study?
 For studies attempting novel ideas, interventions or techniques, how well will the “newness” risk factor be controlled?

 - Researcher Readiness: Is the research team qualified to conduct the research study?
 Do they have the necessary training, expertise, and leadership capabilities to manage the study to completion?
 (Students can be co-PIs, with a qualified faculty advisor serving as the other co-PI.)
+Will the study be appropriately staffed with trained volunteers/assistants/coordinators/therapists?

 - Institutional Support: What is the extent of tangible and intangible support provided by the institution(s) housing the study or the PIs toward the proposed research?
 How are this support and the general environment expected to contribute to the success of the study?

 - Likelihood of Completion: Are the research operational conditions described in the proposal consistent with the proposed timeline for completion?
 How will they enhance the study’s probability of success?
+As applicable, how does the timeline account for study startup, staff training and turnover, recruitment milestones, procedural execution, and manuscript preparation?

 - Budget Efficiency: To what extent does the proposed budget conform with the goals and methods of the study?
+How is the budget making efficient use of Foundation funding?
+How would increasing or decreasing any line items affect the study?

 - Selection & Protection of Human Subjects: Where applicable, how are subjects selected?
 Is there a clear IRB review process in place?
 Are there well thought-out provisions to minimize risks or harm to subjects possibly resulting from their participation in the research, ensure and protect their privacy, keep them fully informed of their rights, and gather their consent to participate?
+Is the recruitment strategy realistic and how does it address bias?
+For clinical studies, how are selection criteria consistent with current DSM or ICD guidelines?

 Any questions or requests for clarification, please reach out to Research@FoundationIFS.org.